The Two Gentlemen of Verona (1589–1591)

-- First official record: Francis Meres' Palladis Tamia (1598)
+- First official record: in Francis Meres' Palladis Tamia (1598), referred to as "Gētlemē of Verona."

-- First recorded performance: adaptation by Benjamin Victor performed at David Garrick's Theatre Royal, Drury Lane in 1762.
-Earliest known performance of straight Shakespearean text at Royal Opera House in 1784, although because of the inclusion of the play in Palladis Tamia, we know it was definitely performed in Shakespeare's day.
+- First recorded performance: an adaptation by Benjamin Victor was performed at Drury Lane in 1762.
+The earliest known performance of the straight Shakespearean text was at Covent Garden on 15 April 1784, although because of the reference to the play in Palladis Tamia, we know it was definitely performed in Shakespeare's lifetime.